Menopause

 Transdermal oestrogen is prescribed in the form of a patch or a gel.
 The hormone is absorbed through the skin into the bloodstream directly.
 This means that the clotting risk is less than for oral tablets.

 Oestrogens should always be balanced by a progestogen in women who still have their uterus to prevent the risk of endometrial cancer.
-This progestogen may be in the form of the Mirena® IUD or a micronised progesterone tablet.
+This progestogen may be in the form of a higher dose hormonal IUD IUD or a micronised progesterone tablet.

 Testosterone treatment in the form of creams and gels is becoming increasingly popular for the woman who wants to improve libido, although there are no PBS concessions for use of testosterone in women.